Clinical experience choices

 Professor Judith Mercer discovered that by delaying umbilical cord clamping for just a few seconds, we could reduce the risk of disease and disability among very low-birthweight babies.
 Now, with a grant from the National Institutes of Health, she’s testing her theory on full-term babies, and changing delivery-room practices everywhere.
-Professor Mary Sullivan is leading the long-running U.S. study of premature infants and interventions that may mitigate the effects of early birth.
 And that’s just for starters.

 Teachers who practice

 Our faculty volunteer their time at the Rhode Island Free Clinic, a facility dedicated to providing care for the uninsured, at Crossroads, which offers services to the state’s homeless population, and at FRIENDS Way, a program for bereaved children.
 And that’s just to name a few.
 We work in hospitals and nursing homes, do private duty care, and stay involved with national nursing associations, and many of us have earned or are pursuing advanced degrees and engage in research that advances nursing practice.